- A Little Personal Background

 Filming, editing and producing DVDs for Yamaha UK to help promote their latest keyboards and digital pianos.
 The DVDs have been featured for free on the front of independent Yamaha related magazines and distributed by local Yamaha dealers.

-Filming, editing and producing numerous tutorial DVDs for Yamaha keyboard and digital piano enthusiasts who require step-by-step instruction for operating their musical instruments.
+Filming, editing, producing and co-hosting numerous tutorial DVDs for Yamaha keyboard and digital piano enthusiasts who require step-by-step instruction for operating their musical instruments.

 Composing individual music tracks or complete soundtracks for mobile video games featuring an array of instrument voices and musical styles.

 Hosting, capturing, editing and publishing audio interviews as well as being a guest on podcasts on various websites.
 Arranging interviews by contacting various PR agencies and individuals directly, including Paul Thurrott (SuperSite for Windows & guest of Windows Weekly on the TWiT network), Larry Hryb (Major Nelson, Microsoft’s Xbox Live Director of Programming) and many more besides.

 Technology reviews covering various devices and accessories ranging from headphones and speakers to computers and tablets.

 Researcher for Retro Man Cave (RMC) – YouTube channel with ~100,000 subscribers, securing and scheduling interviews for his Retro Tea Break video interviews and writing the initial set of questions.

 Written numerous video game reviews covering various platforms including PC, Xbox, Xbox 360, PS3, Wii and modern mobile and tablet devices.
 Featured on independent game websites and magazines.

 Game HD Video Reviews

 Capturing high definition video games from consoles, mobile devices and computers that featured my written reviews – using my own narration and editing skills.